The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 Positional: Some moves have additional effects that indicate a bonus buff, damage, or resource if you use a move and it hits the target’s flank or rear.
 The rear is indicated by the missing chunk in the target circles of an enemy, and the flanks on the adjacent quarters.
 Enemies with full circles are omnidirectional, meaning all positional effects with triggers without regards to where you stand at.

-Damage-over-Time: (DoT) are moves that leave a ticking debuff on an enemy while doing a certain amount of damage every server tick of 3 seconds.
+Damage-over-Time: (DoT) are moves that leave a ticking debuff on an enemy while doing a certain amount of damage every server tick of three seconds.
 Total potency is determined by dividing the duration by three, then multiply it with the tick potency.
-You can safely estimate that for every 3 seconds the DoT is overwritten/cancelled before reaching 0 or the DoT is not applied on the target, you lose that many ticks of potency.
-To maximize the damage from a DoT, the countdown must be allowed to reach 1 or 0 every time and have the DoT reapplied as soon as possible to 0.
+You can safely estimate that for every three seconds, the DoT is overwritten/cancelled before reaching zero or the DoT is not applied on the target, you lose that many ticks of potency.
+To maximize the damage from a DoT, the countdown must be allowed to reach one or zero every time and have the DoT reapplied as close as possible to zero.

 Buffs: are beneficial effects that you have when they’re up.
 If a buff can be kept up 100% of the time, do it. oGCD buffs often cannot be maintained 100% so you should be selective when you use them to maximize the damage on a target, or use moves that extend the duration of the said buffs.